simd-ai/fed-train/README.md

-# SIMD: Federated Learning for CFD Simulation
+# SIMD: Federated Learning for CFD Simulation using flwr on AMD GPU cluster

-## Project Overview
+## Project Overview during the 72h hours hackathon!

-**SIMD** (Scalable Independent Model Distribution) is a **federated learning system** that enables **collaborative training across distributed data silos** for Computational Fluid Dynamics (CFD) simulation using Graph Neural Networks (GNNs).
-The project demonstrates how organizations can jointly train models on large-scale scientific datasets without centralizing sensitive or massive simulation data.

 Using a MeshGraphNet-style architecture, SIMD predicts fluid dynamics properties (temperature, pressure, and velocity components) across mesh nodes.
 The **9.6 GB CFD dataset** is partitioned into **40 independent shards**, each representing a separate data silo (e.g., different organizations, simulation labs, or compute clusters).
 Each shard trains locally on its data partition, then **model weights are averaged** to create a unified global model—embodying true **collaborative learning without data sharing**.